h2oai/h2ogpt/docs/FAQ.md

 ```
 e.g. `<IP:port>=http://192.168.1.46:7861`.

+When launching LLaVa, if you want the server and worker to work with a remote gradio, then replace `localhost` with the IP of the server.

 ### Speech-to-Text (STT) and Text-to_Speech (TTS)

 To disable STT and TTS, pass `--enable_tts=False --enable_stt=False` to `generate.py`.
 Note that STT and TTS models are always preloaded if not disabled, so GPU memory is used if do not disable them.